HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ##### Data is accessible only if a bike is stolen.

 To implement privacy-unless, we must ensure that the user's privacy remains intact until specific conditions are met.
 We employ an off-chain third-party[^15] charged with decrypting the user's personal data for this purpose.
-To maximize the user's security, we require that the third party use Trusted Execution Environment technology to store their private key.
+To maximize the user's security, we require the third party to use Trusted Execution Environment technology (TEE) to store their private key.
 Utilizing a TEE for decryption offers heightened security compared to relying solely on a server.
 The TEE creates a secure enclave within the processor, isolating decryption processes from the broader system.
 This isolation ensures that sensitive decryption keys and operations remain protected from unauthorized access or tampering, even if the server's operating system is compromised by malware or malicious actors.
 It is crucial that the secure decryptor can be called for the decryption of personal data only by the smart contract itself.
 This is ensured by checking the provenance of the caller before any decryption happens.
 We also require audit logs to track all acts of decryption.
-However, nothing except reputation prevents collusion between the third party and PIXI.
+However, nothing except contractual agreements and reputation prevents collusion between the third party and PIXI.

 ### Data in Transit

 Our aim is to securely acquire data from an identity provider[^16] to ensure its accuracy while preserving its confidentiality.
-To accomplish this, we implement a multi-layered encryption process.
+To accomplish this, we implemented a multi-layered encryption process.
 Initially, the identity provider encrypts the data using PIXI's public key, then the data undergoes additional encryption using the Trusted Execution Environment's public key.
 After encryption, the identity provider adds a digital signature[^17] to authenticate the data.

-The signed data is then presented to a smart contract for verification, providing transparency to all parties involved.
-Users are informed of the conditions under which their data may be disclosed through the visibility of the smart contract.
+The signed data is then presented to the smart contract for verification, providing transparency to all parties involved.
+Users are clearly informed of the conditions under which their data may be accessed and can double check that thanks to the visibility of the smart contract.
 If the bike is returned on time, the smart contract abstains from transmitting the data for decryption.
 However, if the contract is breached, indicating a deviation from the specified conditions, the secure decryptor will be called to decrypt the data.

 It's important to note that PIXI cannot decrypt the data unless the contract is breached due to the secure decryptor's encryption.
 Furthermore, the third party cannot access the decrypted data as it remains encrypted using PIXI's key within the contract.
 The precise order of encryption is paramount.

 Although our system does not enable perfect forward secrecy, the double layer of encryption (by both PIXI and the secure decryptor) that persists in most cases (all except when the bike is stolen) greatly limits the risk of the user's personal data becoming available to the general public since both keys would need to be compromised for that to happen.

 # Architecture